Get an instant quote

 Upload CAD, get a quote within 24 hours or less

 At HLH, we can manufacture simple and complex metal parts via our CNC Machining and Casting Services.
-To get started on your next custom metal part, simply submit your 3D CAD along with any project details like material, surface finish or quantity, to our Site Contact Form.
-Our team will get back with a comprehensive quote within 24 hours or less.
+To get started on your next custom metal part production project, simply submit your 3D CAD along with any project details like material, surface finish or quantity, to our Get-a-Quote Form.
+Our team will get back with a comprehensive quote within 48 hours or less.

 Put your parts in production today